-- Reading (Mandatory) - o Founding of VA and MA Colonies in the Primary Source Module of Canvas - We will have a class discussion on these primary sources.
+- Reading (Mandatory)

+- Founding of VA and MA Colonies in the Primary Source Module of Canvas

+September 24

-- Reading (Optional): - o Patricia Hartz, "Paragraphing" in the HCC Module on Canvas (This optional reading will greatly aid you with regard to writing the assigned papers.) - Elizabeth Losh, "Topic Sentences" in the HCC Module on Canvas (This optional reading will greatly aid you with regard to writing the assigned papers.) - Lecture: "The Anglicization of America"
+- Reading (Optional):

+- o Patricia Hartz, "Paragraphing" in the HCC Module on Canvas (This optional reading will greatly aid you with regard to writing the assigned papers.)

+- o Elizabeth Losh, "Topic Sentences" in the HCC Module on Canvas (This optional reading will greatly aid you with regard to writing the assigned papers.)

+- Lecture: "The Anglicization of America"